Adolescence (TV series): Critical response

-Adolescence has been widely praised by critics.
-Metacritic, which uses a weighted average, calculated a score of 91 out of 100 based on 27 reviews, indicating "universal acclaim".
+Adolescence received widespread praise by critics.
+(Note: Attributed to multiple references:) Metacritic, which uses a weighted average, gave a score of 91 out of 100, based on 29 reviews, indicating "universal acclaim".

 Writing in The Guardian, Lucy Mangan stated that Adolescence was "the closest thing to TV perfection in decades", singling out the acting by Cooper and Doherty for particular praise.
 Nandini Balial of RogerEbert.com also praised Cooper's acting for capturing "the quicksilver nature of those fraught years between childhood and adulthood".
-Anita Singh of The Daily Telegraph found the series to be "quietly devastating" and the acting to be "phenomenal", although she said that the single-take filming technique could feel "like a gimmick".
-Sophie Butcher of Empire praised the continuous shooting, stating that it was "the most dizzying TV feat of the year" which served to enhance the on-screen emotion.
+The Telegraphs Anita Singh found the series to be "quietly devastating" and the acting to be "phenomenal", although she said that the single-take filming technique could feel "like a gimmick".
+Sophie Butcher of Empire praised the continuous shooting, writing that it was "the most dizzying TV feat of the year" which served to enhance the on-screen emotion.

-Adolescence was the first streaming show to place at the top of the Barb Audiences weekly television ratings.
+Adolescence was the first streaming series to attain the top of the Barb Audiences weekly television ratings.

+Viewership

+According to data from Showlabs, Adolescence ranked first on Netflix in the United States during the week of 17–23 March 2025.